austinw1995/magnific-llm-evals/README.md

 # Magnific-Evals

-A python package for testing LLMs with custom evaluation criterias specifically for voice agents under customer service scenarios.
+A python package for testing LLMs with custom evaluation criterias, specifically for multi-turn conversations under customer service scenarios.

 ## Installation